ndailey/spatialR/bigfoot_habitat.md

-Objective
+# Objective
 =========

-Goal: Build a species distribution model for bigfoot.
+Build a species distribution model for bigfoot.
 Specifically:

 1. figure out where the habitat range of the species might be
 2. how general the model can be by predicting from Western to Eastern sub-species in US
 3. predict where in Mexico the creature is likely to occur
 4. how climate change might affect its distribution

+First, read in the data and do some high level exploration with the help of some plots.

-    # read in the data (long/lat values of bigfoot sightings)
+    # read in long/lat values of bigfoot sightings
     bigfoot <- read.csv("bigfoot.csv")
     dim(bigfoot)